prometheus-operator/prometheus-operator/Documentation/api.md

 (<em>Appears on:</em><a href="#monitoring.coreos.com/v1.ServiceMonitorSpec">ServiceMonitorSpec</a>)
 </p>
 <div>
-<p>Endpoint defines a scrapeable endpoint serving Prometheus metrics.</p>
+<p>Endpoint defines an endpoint serving Prometheus metrics to be scraped by
+Prometheus.</p>
 </div>
 <table>
 <thead>